Myer S. Kripke: Kripke Tower

 The renovation of the Kripke Tower at Jewish Theological Seminary of America was funded in large part by a $7 million endowment by the Kripkes.
 The Kripkes' close ties to the seminary originated from them having met and married there.

 Kripke Center

 The Kripke Center at Creighton University was created to empower those among the faith communities to have better understanding of each other's differences and similarities.

 National Jewish Book Award

 Kripke endowed the Kripke National Jewish Book Award for Education and Jewish Identity in memory of his wife Dorothy, who died in 2000.

 Reconstructionist Rabbinical College

 Kripke and his wife gave nearly $1 million to the Reconstructionist Rabbinical College in Wyncote, Pennsylvania.
 The money created the Dorothy and Myer Kripke Scholarship Fund, which distributes $60,000 annually in scholarships and fellowships.

-Personal life
+Personal life and death

 Kripke met his wife, Dorothy Karp, at the Jewish Theological Seminary of America, while both were students there.
 They married in 1937.
-His children were Madeline Kripke, a book collector, and Saul Kripke, a philosopher.
+Kripke and his wife had three children: Saul A. Kripke, a prominent philosopher and logician; Madeline Kripke, a bookseller, editor and authority on dictionaries and slang; and Netta Stern, who was a social worker and psychotherapist.